apache/druid/docs/ingestion/supervisor.md

 ## Start a supervisor

 Druid starts a new supervisor when you submit a supervisor spec.
-You can submit the supervisor spec using the Druid web console [data loader](../operations/web-console.md#data-loader) or by calling the [Supervisor API](../api-reference/supervisor-api.md).
+You can submit the supervisor spec in the Druid web console [data loader](../operations/web-console.md#data-loader) or with the [Supervisor API](../api-reference/supervisor-api.md).

 The following screenshot shows the [Supervisors](../operations/web-console.md#supervisors) view of the web console for a cluster with two supervisors: